Union Hotel (Wakefield, New Hampshire): Description and history

 The Union Hotel is located in southernmost Wakefield, in the village of Union at the northwest corner of Main and Church streets.
-It is essentially a complex of connected wood-frame structures, most 2 1/2 stories in height and covered in wooden clapboards.
-It consists of a main block and several wings, which primarily housed hotel rooms, arranged around a central courtyard and connected by covered passages.
+It is a complex of connected wood-frame structures, most 2 1/2 stories in height and covered in wooden clapboards.
+It consists of a main block and several wings, which primarily housed hotel rooms.

+Rooms are arranged around a central courtyard and connected by covered passages.
 An open single-story porch extends across the front and around to both sides, with a hip roof supported by round metal posts.
 The interior of the public spaces have a mix of old and modern finishes, from original marble parquet flooring to linoleum.

 The 2 1/2-story wood-frame building was built in 1855 by Robert Pike, who operated the hotel until his death in 1916.
 It was then operated by other owners until financial reverses led to a bank foreclosure in 1961.
 The local VFW post purchased the building in 1966.
 Most recently, the building has been acquired and restored by the Greater Wakefield Resource Center, a non-profit umbrella organization.

 The building is one of only three hotel buildings that were purpose-built after the arrival of the railroad in the area, at a time when the Union village in southern Wakefield was its northern terminus.
 For seventeen years, Union had the only railroad station in all of Carroll County, making it a key transportation junction for the region.